BenHonken/BenHonken.github.io/homework04/README.md

 ## Known Issues

 The second or third high score entry tends to break the list.
-I'm not sure why.
+I'm not sure why.  - Update: fixed 10/13/19

-Leaving during the middle of the quiz may have unintended consequences with the timer.
+Leaving during the middle of the quiz may have unintended consequences with the timer.  - Update: fixed 10/13/19

-The layout of the buttons could be cleaned up to make it look and feel more consistent.
+The layout of the buttons could be cleaned up to make it look and feel more consistent.  - Update: fixed 10/13/19

 ## License